Tolterodine

 Drug Warnings

-Do not take TOLTERODINE if you are allergic to TOLTERODINE or any contents of it.
-Before taking TOLTERODINE, inform your doctor if you are pregnant or breastfeeding or have kidney disease, liver disease, bladder blockage, controlled narrow-angle glaucoma, or stomach or bowel problems (including constipation), or a history of heart rhythm problems (including QT prolongation), gastrointestinal disorders, and myasthenia gravis (a long-term neuromuscular disease that leads to varying degrees of skeletal muscle weakness).
-TOLTERODINE has lactose, so inform your doctor if you are intolerant to sugars.
-TOLTERODINE may cause dizziness or blurred vision.
+Do not take Tolterodine if you are allergic to Tolterodine or any of its contents.
+Before taking Tolterodine, inform your doctor if you are pregnant or breastfeeding or have kidney disease, liver disease, bladder blockage, controlled narrow-angle glaucoma, or stomach or bowel problems (including constipation), or a history of heart rhythm problems (including QT prolongation), gastrointestinal disorders, and myasthenia gravis (a long-term neuromuscular disease that leads to varying degrees of skeletal muscle weakness).
+Tolterodine has lactose, so inform your doctor if you are intolerant to sugars.
+Tolterodine may cause dizziness or blurred vision.
 So, do not drive or operate any heavy machinery.
 It can increase body temperature by decreasing sweating.
-So, avoid hot weather or strenuous exercise as this may cause overheating leading to unwanted effects.
+So, avoid hot weather or strenuous exercise as this may cause overheating, which may lead to unwanted effects.

 Drug Interactions